-Motivational Interviewing is therapy approach to help the Client to set goals and engage the client in their individual change.
-This is a strength-based approach that allows clients the opportunity of coming to their own conclusion and exploration on a subject.
-By giving the client ultimate power over their decisions, clients begin to take ownership over their recovery and treatment.
-The more personal investment in their personal recovery: the greater chance of building and sustaining lasting recovery.
-This contrasts with some other approaches to long-term drug treatment, which are based on the therapist challenging the client, and imposing their point of view about the person’s addiction.
+This contrasts with some other approaches to long-term drug treatment, which are based on the therapist challenging the client and imposing their point of view about the person’s addiction.
 Collaboration has the effect of building a bond between the therapist and the client, and allows the client to develop trust towards the therapist, which can be difficult in a challenging situation.

 Not everyone’s level of motivation for recovery or change is the same.
-Motivational Interviewing is a tool our staffs utilize to help break through our client’s denial.
-Motivational Interviewing is a tool therapist incorporate into their therapy where they utilize strategically placed questions to get patients to can awareness about themselves that they had been struggling to identify previously.
-By identifying problematic behaviors in their addiction and behavior quickly, clients are able to begin enlisting other therapeutic tools and techniques to make headway towards a solution to their drug and alcohol problem.
+Motivational Interviewing is a tool our staff utilizes to help break through our client’s denial.
+By identifying problematic behaviors in their addiction and behavior quickly, clients can enlist other therapeutic tools and techniques that propel their journey to recovery.